komalpatil27/Interview-Preparation/Document/javascriptBasic.md

 ### 10. Closure
 		Closure in JavaScript is a form of lexical scoping used to preserve variables from the outer scope of a function in the inner scope of a function.
+		A closure is a way for a piece of code to gave access to variables from an outer scope even after the execution of  outer scope is finished.

 ### 11. Currying